 Last Updated on

 One should choose healthy, non-oily foods during pregnancy.
 Oily and junk foods badly affect the skin and can trigger acne.
-Include plenty of natural foods like fresh fruits and vegetables and always have freshly made homecooked, nutritious food that can help you keep your energy levels high, your digestion proper, and your skin healthy.
+Include plenty of fresh fruits and vegetables and always have freshly made homecooked, nutritious food that can help you keep your energy levels high, your digestion proper, and your skin healthy.

-Acne might be hereditary.
-You are more likely to have it if your parents had it too.
+Acne might be hereditary, too.
+You are more likely to have it if your parents had it.
 Pre-existing acne might exacerbate during pregnancy.

 Your doctor will only advise necessary medications during pregnancy.
-However, some may have unwanted side effects including acne.
+However, some may have unwanted side effects, including acne.
 You can get your medications changed if you experience acne as a side effect.

 1. Apple Cider Vinegar

-You need 4 parts of vinegar and 1 part distilled water.
-This produces a cleanser high in alpha hydroxyl acids.
+Mix 4 parts of vinegar and 1 part distilled water to make a cleanser high in alpha hydroxyl acids.
 This combination also has natural enzymes.
-Use a cotton ball to apply apple cider vinegar.
+Use a cotton ball to apply apple cider vinegar on the acne.
 This remedy makes the skin oil-free, thus helping in the treatment of acne.

-Citrus fruits like lemons are rich in hydroxyl acids.
-Lemon extract juice applied to the skin can help open blocked skin pores and get rid of the dead cells.
-It works as an exfoliant due to its antibacterial properties.
-Use a cotton ball to apply directly obtained juice from a lemon.
+Citrus fruits are rich in hydroxy acids.
+When applied on the skin, the extract can help open blocked skin pores and get rid of the dead cells.
+It also works as an exfoliant due to its antibacterial properties.
+Use a cotton ball to apply directly obtained extract.
 Allow it to dry for some time, and then rinse off with water.

-Honey is an antiseptic and an antibacterial substance.
+Honey has antiseptic and antibacterial properties.
 It is also skin-soothing.
 Before you apply honey, wash your face with lukewarm water.
-Honey may be applied to the affected regions for 20 to 30 minutes before you gently wash it off with water.
+Then, apply honey to the affected regions and keep it for 20 to 30 minutes before you wash it off with plain water.